Nutrieasy-Bangkit-Capstone/Nutrieasy-Model/README.md

 2. Vegetables Dataset : https://www.kaggle.com/datasets/keycia/vegetables-nutrionix

 ### Classification of Fruits
-This dataset contains leaf images of fruits and we have 44 classes of fruits, such as:
+This dataset contains images of whole fruit and pieces of fruit consisting of 44 fruit classes, such as:
 * 🍎 Apple (Apel)
 * 🥑 Avocado (Alpukat)
 * 🍌 Banana (Pisang)